viccon/sturdyc/README.md

 figure this out implicitly.

 It couldn't simply delete a record every time it receives an error.
-If an upstream system goes down, we want to be able to serve stale data for the duration of the TTL, while reducing the frequency of our refreshes to make it easier for them to recover.
+If an upstream system goes down, we want to be able to serve the data for the duration of the TTL, while reducing the frequency of our refreshes to make it easier for them to recover.